slprank/Froggi-Launcher/README.md

 ## Installation

 1. Make sure to have [Node](https://nodejs.org/en) installed
-2. Run `npm run install` in root directory (Custom command for installing svelte+electron dependencies)
+2. Run `npm run install:all` in root directory (Custom command for installing svelte+electron dependencies)
 3. Run `npm run dev` to run the application

 ## Electron